Ultrametric Cluster Hierarchies: I Want 'em All!: Proofs for Sections and

 Throughout the literature, the stand-out candidate for a hierarchical (dis-)similarity measure is the \emph{ultrametric}.
 We will, however require a looser definition, which we refer to as a \emph{relaxed ultrametric}:

 \RelaxedUltrametric*

-We will prove our optimal center-based clustering results over these relaxed ultrametrics.
-We note that every ultrametric is a relaxed ultrametric with the additional condition that the distance between two points is $0$ if and only if they are the same point.
-Thus, our theoretical results will immediately apply to all ultrametrics.
+We will prove our results over these relaxed ultrametrics.
+We note that the set of ultrametrics is a \emph{subset} of the set of relaxed ultrametrics.
+That is, strict ultrametrics have the additional condition that the distance between two points is $0$ if and only if they are the same point.
+Thus, our theoretical results immediately apply to all ultrametrics.

 The \emph{strong triangle inequality} in Definition \ref{def:relaxed_ultrametric} is what allows ultrametrics to capture hierarchical relationships.
 Specifically, the strong triangle inequality implies that any three points in an ultrametric space must form an isosceles triangle with an angle less than 60 degrees: